saifalbaghdadi/SAIF-Repo/README.md

 - 🔭 Previously, I was a software engineer 😅
 - 👨‍🎓 Now , I pursuing a course in data science at [Becode.org](https://becode.org)
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Learn more about data science and AI
+- 🥅 2022 Goals: Learn more about data science and AI.
 - ⚡ Fun fact: I love to draw and play guitar.

 ### Connect with me: